Worldly Treat

 Make Ahead:

-This method is great when you are entertaining for the holidays or simply don’t have time to bake the bread rolls in one sitting.
+This method is excellent when you are entertaining for the holidays or don't have time to bake the bread rolls in one sitting.

 Refrigerate

-First, combine the ingredients according to the directions on the recipe card, knead the dough and place on an oiled bowl.
-Cover with clean kitchen cloth and place in the refrigerator for the first rise.
+• First, combine the ingredients as directed on the recipe card, knead the dough, and place it in an oiled bowl.
+Cover with a clean kitchen towel and refrigerate for the first rise.
 The dough can remain in the refrigerator anywhere from 2 to 24 hours.
 When you are ready to punch down and shape the dough, allow the dough to come to room temperature (about 20 minutes) before proceeding.

 Freeze